Lost Highway (film): Filming

 Lynch worked with cinematographer Peter Deming to give the film a surreal look.
-Because the script did not include many descriptions, the film's visual approach evolved as filming progressed.
+Because the script did not include many descriptions, the film's visual approach evolved as shooting progressed.
 Deming would occasionally pull out the lenses of his camera to defocus a particular scene, while Lynch would often listen to music in his headset and to a scene at the same time to visualize the screenplay.
-According to him, "Sound and picture working together is what films are [...]
-So every single sound has to be supporting that scene and enlarging it.
-A room is, say, nine by twelve, but when you're introducing sound to it, you can create a space that's giant".
+According to him, "Sound and picture working together is what films are [...] so every single sound has to be supporting that scene and enlarging it.
+A room is, say, nine by twelve [feet], but when you're introducing sound to it, you can create a space that's giant."
 The notion of a psychogenic fugue was incorporated into the film after the unit publicist read about it in a book on mental illnesses.
-Lynch felt it was a musical term, stating that "a fugue starts off one way, takes up on another direction, and then comes back to the original, so it [relates] to the form of the film."
+Lynch felt it was a musical term, stating that "a fugue starts off one way, takes up on another direction, and then comes back to the original, so it [relates] to the form of the film".

-Originally, Lynch wanted to shoot Lost Highway in black and white, but the idea was discarded due to the financial risks it could cause.
-Nevertheless, the film was shot in varying levels of darkness and features few daylight scenes.
+Lynch originally wanted to shoot Lost Highway in black and white, but the idea was discarded due to the financial risks it could cause.
+The film was instead shot in varying levels of darkness, featuring few daylight scenes.
 Some sequences became so dark that it was difficult for viewers to see what was happening.
 According to Deming, "The thing I wanted to achieve was giving the feeling that anything could come out of the background, and to leave a certain question about what you're looking at.
 The film is working under the surface while you're watching it."

+Editing

-The film's darkness was intentionally not adjusted during post-production.
-The first cut of the film ran two and a half hours, and a test audience of 50 people was given a preview to give Lynch an idea of what needed to be cut.
-The film was ultimately cut down to two hours and ten minutes.
-Most of the deleted scenes were about Pete's life, including a scene where Pete would go out with his friends to a drive-in before going to the bowling alley.
+The film's darkness levels were intentionally left alone during post-production.
+The first cut of the film ran for 180 minutes, and a test audience of 50 people was given a preview to allow Lynch an idea of what needed to be cut.
+The film was ultimately cut down to 130 minutes.
+Most of the deleted scenes were about Pete's life, including scenes where he visited a drive-in and a bowling alley with his friends.